whileseated/Telegram-Bot-Posts-YouTube-Videos/README.md

 Get your bot's token from the telegram bot father @botfather
 TOKEN = 'YOUR TOKEN HERE'

-Get the channel id that you'd like to add your bot to - a long sequence of digits, sometimes negative.
-Try forwarding a message from your channel to @JsonDumpBot to reveal its channel id
+Get the channel or group id to which you'd like to add your bot.
+The ID is a long sequence of digits, sometimes negative.
+Try forwarding a message from your channel to @JsonDumpBot on telegram to reveal the channel's ID.
 CHANNEL_NAME = 'YOUR CHANNEL ID HERE'

-Your YouTube API key (if necessary for creating a list of links)
-DEVELOPER_KEY = 'YOUR KEY HERE'
+Optional, for your YouTube API key, if you need to create a list of links DEVELOPER_KEY = 'YOUR KEY HERE'

 ---